 Available properties will be advertised on the Under-One-Roof website.
 A new advertisement with the new available properties is released every week.

 All of the organisations who manage social rented homes in St Helens (Your Housing Group, Riverside, Regenda, Helena Partnerships and others) also advertise a percentage if not all of their available properties through ‘Under-One-Roof’ making it the easiest way to find an affordable rented home in St Helens.

 Whilst anyone can apply to join ‘Under-One-Roof’ there are rules regarding who can become a member of the scheme.
-In order to ensure that the Council meets housing needs and protects community safety some applications may be refused on certain grounds.
+In order to ensure that we meet housing needs and protects community safety some applications may be refused on certain grounds.